tomasliubinas/LtUpvoteBundle/README.md

 ## Configuration

-The following is an example yml configuration defining 2 basic context types `blog-post` and `comment` to be used by LtUpvoteBundle:
+The following is an example configuration defining basic context types `blog-post` and `comment`:

 ```yml
     # app/config/config.yml